eiskaltdcpp/icecult/README.md

 ---------
 * upcoming:
   * bugfix: download of single files starting with "d"
+  * bugfix: be more tolerant with hub's chat time formats

 * 0.6.1:
   * feature: wrap long chat messages [#21](/../../issues/21)